Least-squares finite elements for distributed optimal control problems: Examples

 We note that the problem admits a unique solution $(y,\ssigma)\in H_0^1(\Omega)\times \Hdivset\Omega$.
 This can be seen by solving the second equation in~\eqref{eq:secondOrderPDE} for $\ssigma$ and then replacing $\ssigma$ in the first equation.
-The resulting second-order PDE (in the variable $y$) can then be analyzed by standard arguments and we omit the details here.
+The resulting second-order PDE is